EU asks if Aon rival Gallagher, others are right buyers for assets -sources

 The EU competition watchdog subsequently sought feedback from competitors and customers.

-There was no immediate response from the companies to a Reuters request for comment.
+Gallagher said it does not comment on market speculation.
+There was no immediate response from the other companies to a Reuters request for comment.

 EU regulators want to know if the prospective buyer should have certain traits like a multinational network that makes them better able to serve large multinational clients, the person said.